Bruce Rosen: Research Activities

 Rosen leads the activities of several large interdisciplinary and inter-institutional research programs, including the NIH Blueprint-funded Human Connectome Project; the NIH/National Institute of Biomedical Imaging and Bioengineering Biomedical Technology Resource Center, the Center for Functional Neuroimaging Technologies (CFNT); the Biomedical Informatics Research Network (BIRN) Collaborative Tools Support Network; and an NIH/National Center for Complementary and Integrative Health (NCCIH)-funded Center of Excellence for Research on Complementary and Alternative Medicine (e.g., he is, for instance, involved in animal and fMRI research investigating the neurophysiological responses to acupuncture stimulations).
 He is Principal Investigator/Program Director for two neuroimaging training programs.
 He has authored more than 300 peer-reviewed articles as well as over 50 book chapters, editorials and reviews.

 Education and career

-Rosen graduated from Harvard University in 1977 with an A.B. in Astronomy and Astrophysics.
+Rosen graduated from Harvard University in 1977 with an A.B. in astronomy and astrophysics.
 In 1980, he received an M.S. in physics from Massachusetts Institute of Technology.
-He went on to earn an M.D. from Hahnemann Medical College in 1982 and a Ph.D. in medical physics from MIT in 1984.
+He went on to earn an M.D. from Hahnemann Medical College (now Drexel University College of Medicine) in 1982 and a Ph.D. in medical physics from MIT in 1984 through the Harvard–MIT Program in Health Sciences and Technology.

 He joined the faculty of Harvard Medical School in 1987, when he was also made director of clinical NMR in the Department of Radiology at the Massachusetts General Hospital.
 Today he is professor of radiology at Harvard Medical School and professor of health science and technology at the Harvard-MIT Division of Health Sciences and Technology, as well as director of the Athinoula A. Martinos Center for Biomedical Imaging at MGH.
 In 2013, he was named Laurence Lamson Robbins Professor of Radiology at Harvard Medical School.